AvtsVivek/LearnVsExt/src/tasks/800410-DiffClassifier/ReadMe.md

 4. The above two steps can be accomplished by adding a EditorClassifier new item and then deleting it.

-5. Next add all the ToDo classes from the above references.

 ## How to run

 1. Build and run.
 In the exp instance, open a code file with has todo text in it.
 ![Run the example](images/52_50RunTheExample.jpg)

 ## Notes

 1.